How to Read Java Source Code

 4. Continuously debug the program and improve the sequence diagram to make it more complete and detailed.

-Understand the hierarchy of Java classes and their functions
+Understand the hierarchy of Java classes and their functions: The Basics

 1. Understand the hierarchy of all important Java classes encountered during the functionality implementation.